FortinetCloudCSE/k8s-201-workshop/content/01GettingStarted/5_Task4.md

 if you want learn how to use cFOS for egress protection , go directly to [Chapter 8](/08deployingmultus.html) and [Chapter 9](/09egresstraffic.html)

+if you want learn cFOS role in k8s security , check out [Chapter 2](/02k8ssecurity/task1_1_introduction_to_kubernetes_security.html#scope-of-kubernetes-security).

+if you want understand more about what is RBAC in k8s, check out [Chapter 3](/03roles/task2_1_understanding_role_cluster_role.html) and [Chapter4 ](/04rolebindings.html).

+if you want understand more about configmap, secret  and how cFOS use configmap and secret, check out [Chapter 5](/05configmapsecrets.html).

+if you want undertsand what is k8s network and multus in general, check out [Chapter 6](/06networkingbasics.html) and [Chapter 8](/08deployingmultus.html).